 All students have access to a variety of online services through their web browser.
 They can view academic information such as grades, class schedules, and transcripts, as well as information about their financial account.
 They can also have access to view and update addresses, telephone numbers, and email addresses to facilitate communication with Kettering University faculty and staff.

-Many professors utilize the Blackboard Learning Management System for course syllabi, homework assignments, and tests.
+Blackboard Learning Management System is leveraged for course syllabi, homework assignments, and tests.
 Access to Blackboard is available from anywhere a student has an internet connection.
 To help protect your privacy, security, and confidential information, you must sign-on to Blackboard to access these services.

 The Virtual Computer Lab (KUcloud) provides students virtual access to lab and classroom software typically only available while on campus.
 Virtualization provides access to classroom software anytime from anywhere.